Skip to main content

 Breakfast at the hotel.

-Before leaving your hotel, you will send your luggage to your hotel in Tokyo (details in your travel diary, check with the hotel reception) so that you can travel light on the last leg of your tour.
+Before leaving your hotel, you’ll send your luggage to your hotel in Tokyo (details in your travel itinerary; please check with the hotel front desk) so you can travel light for the final leg of your tour.

 Breakfast at the hotel.